shawn61cp/xpsql/README.md

   - <code>cd $HOME/.local/bin</code>
   - <code>ln -s xpsql xpsqlv</code>
   - <code>ln -s xpsql xpsqlh</code>
 - In your home directory create the named pipe.
+If you have installed this system-wide, any user who uses the script will need to do this step (only once).
   - <code>cd $HOME</code>
   - <code>mkfifo psql1</code>